a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

 ## Warden Supreme Step-by-Step Guide
 Warden Supreme integrates server-side and client-side logic into a lean interface.

-This section illustrates a complete end-to-end setup assuming a Ktor server on the backend and a CMP client app.
+This section illustrates a complete end-to-end setup assuming a Ktor server on the back-end and a CMP client app.
 To get going, the following steps are required:

 * Decide on HTTPS endpoints to issue challenges and verify attestation statements, and record the Apps identifiers and signer digests (Android) / team ID (iOS)
-* Backend:
+* back-end:
      1. Configure a `Makoto` instance based on your policy and app identifiers.
      2. Create an `AttestationVerifier` based on the configured `Makoto` instance, your CA certificate, and signing keys
      3. Wire HTTPS endpoints to the `AttestationVerifier` and start an HTTP server